 The Yocto-PWM-Rx is a 2 channel PWM input.
 Each channel can report frequency, duty cycle, and pulse length.
 It works from 0.05Hz to 250Khz and accepts any -30..+30V signal as long as it crosses the 0.7V threshold.

 Each channel also features a pulse counter linked to a time counter.
 This allows it to integrate over time the output of sensors such as flow-meters.
 The pulse counter works from 0 to 250kHz.

 The two PWM inputs are galvanically insulated from the USB bus.
-This will allow you to connect the Yocto-PWM-Rx to main-powered equipments without risking to fry your computer.
+This allows you to connect the Yocto-PWM-Rx to main-powered equipment without risking to fry your computer.